DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 ![Vault Overview schema](images/Overview.png)

 To manage this process, the SecretProviderClass Custom Resource Definition (CRD) is utilized.
-Within this provider class, it's necessary to specify the address of the secure vault and the locations of the secret keys.
+Within this provider class, it's necessary to specify the address of the secure secret store and the locations of the secret keys.
 The following is the SecretProviderClass for our specific case, which involves using HashiCorp Vault deployed on Kubernetes.
+Please refer to the implement secret store provider for the syntax.
 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1
 kind: SecretProviderClass